futuredapp/Engineering-Handbook/docs/Teams/iOS/ios_new_project.md

                 - set proper values in `Versioning` part of `Build Settings`

-                    - select all targets and remove `Marketing Version` value
+                    - select all targets and remove `Marketing Version` value by pressing `Delete` button on keyboard (`Marketing Version` text will change from bold to normal)
                     - select project and fill `1.0.0` as `Marketing Version`

                     ![Step 13](Resources/ios_new_project_24.png){ width="900" }